shauryapednekar/HMC-CourseScheduler-LP/README.md

 3. Run `python main.py`

 4. Run `ampl exec.run` (include full filepath for exec.run).
-[Requires ampl installed on your machine.]
+[Requires ampl and the cplex solver installed on your machine.]

 Voila!
 You now have the optimal course schedule based on your preferences and requirements.